Seeking validation from God

 Jokes, I've been ruminating on this topic for years and haven't been able to get it off my chest.
 So here goes:

-If God should be at the forefront of everything we do, why do we find ourselves influenced and distracted so easily?
-Well, simple - we often go through life needing to be seen, liked and validated by others.
-Our fears, anxieties and insecurities are usually attached to people’s perceptions of us.
+If God should be at the forefront of everything we do, why do we find ourselves so easily distracted?
+Well, simple - with our fears, anxieties and insecurities attached to people’s perception of us, we often go through life needing to be seen, liked and validated by others.
 Our ego pulls us in one direction, while our intellect another.
-We recognise our lack and feel the guilt wash over us, but sometimes run right back because it's tangible and makes us feel good in the moment.
+When we have full conviction in our beliefs, whether in faith, an ideology or a movement, the courage to act privately and publicly is present no matter who's opposing.
+As Muslims, we know what's to come, but do we truly believe it?

 If the veil was lifted, my belief would not increase